-As discussed in Notes 2 and 4 to the financial statements, total system investments include investments valued at \$1,346.8 million (42.1% of total assets), as of June 30, 2023, whose fair values have been estimated by management in the absence of readily determinable values.
+As discussed in Notes 2 and 4 to the financial statements, total system investments include investments valued at \$1,340.7 million (40.2% of total assets) and \$1,346.8 million (42.1% of total assets) as of June 30, 2024 and 2023, respectively, whose fair values have been estimated by management in the absence of readily determinable values.
 Management's estimates are based on information provided by the fund managers or the general partners.
 Our opinion is not modified with respect to that matter.